damianburrin/grayscale_normalizer/README.md

 <img width="647" height="655" alt="image" src="https://github.com/user-attachments/assets/28b1e065-a115-4881-8ec6-7f2c85e5489c" />

-1. Use a tool such as SculptOK or Imag-R to convert your image to an image depth map
+1. Use a tool such as SculptOK or Imag-R to convert your image to an image depth map and then open the image in the utility
 <img width="1914" height="1079" alt="image" src="https://github.com/user-attachments/assets/9516aadf-8430-482d-be4b-01e965095892" />

 2. Adust the gamma and levels as required